Part 1. iOS 12 Update Problems: Update Failed

 Yes – you have read it right.
-Sometimes, users face unexpected issues with the device’s wallpaper as well.
-For instance, at times the device automatically zooms in an image while setting it as wallpaper and sometimes there are problems with live wallpapers.
-No matter what the issue is, it can easily be fixed by following these solutions.
+Sometimes, users face unexpected issues with iOS 12 wallpaper as well.
+For instance, at times iPhone automatically zooms in an image while setting it as wallpaper, wallpapers cannot be resized, and live wallpaper does not work anymore.
+No matter what the issue is, it can probably be fixed by following the below solutions.

-- Change to a customized wallpaper: Go to your device’s Settings > Wallpaper and set the default wallpaper on your phone for a while.
+- Change to a customized wallpaper: Go to your Settings > Wallpaper on iOS 12 and set the default wallpaper on your iPhone for a while.
 After that, try changing it to any other customized wallpaper and see if it fixes the issue.

 - Turn on 3D Touch: You might not know this, but live wallpapers use the 3D Touch in order to activate.
-Just go to your device’s General Settings > 3D Touch and make sure it is turned on.
+Just go to General Settings > 3D Touch on your iOS 12 and make sure it is turned on.

 4.8 AirPods Won’t Connect on iOS 12

 One of the best things about iOS devices is AirPods as they let us listen to music without the hassle of wires.
-Though, sometimes AirPods don’t seem to connect to an iOS device.
+Though, sometimes AirPods don’t seem to connect to an iOS device updated to iOS 12.
 The issue can be a bit tedious as users first need to identify a reason behind it.

 @AppleSupport my AirPods are not as magical as they used to be.
 They do no connect instantly or at all